RobinQu/voka/README.md

 ## Producer & consumer

 * multiple `subscirber`s can be assigned with an identical name for load balance
-* multiple `publisher`'s can be assigned with an identical name to more horsepower
+* multiple `publisher`'s can be assigned with an identical name for more horsepower

 ## Notes